-I have a wonderful peanut butter cookie recipe that I’m about to share with you, but I like to add oatmeal to mine.
+I have a wonderful peanut butter cookie oatmeal recipe that I’m about to share with you.
+I know the addition of oatmeal might not be classic, but I like to add oatmeal to mine.
 I like a cookie that has some chew to it, otherwise, a peanut butter cookie alone tends to be sweet and rather bland.
 Adding oatmeal and a little extra kick of vanilla can really turn that simple, boring cookie into something way better!

 - 1 egg